 Organised Day Tours in Prague & Day trips from Prague

-One of my ‘favourite’ thing is to check how much I’m saving by working out my own train or bus timetables travelling on my own to Karlstejn, Kutna Hora, Terezin or Cesky Krumlov.
+One of my ‘favourite’ things is to check how much I’m saving by working out my own train or bus timetables travelling on my own to Karlstejn, Kutna Hora, Terezin or Cesky Krumlov.

 What other tourist traps should you look for in Prague?